ackwell/ironworks/README.md

 ## Using generated sheets from Excel

-In addition to reading individual fields as shown above, it's possible to entire rows at a time into a struct.
+In addition to reading individual fields as shown above, it's possible to read entire rows at a time into a struct.
 To faciliate this, generated sheet definitions are available as a git dependency.

 **Warning:** The data used to generate these structs does not provide any stability guarantees whatsoever.
 As such, any update to sheet structs should be considered as a semver-major update.